Questions: I have two questions.

 In the ex-Soviet Union there has been mass superficial conversion, but no deep mass repentance.
 The latter has concerned perhaps only 5% of the population.
 This has been made clear by the facts that Lenin’s rotten corpse still lies by the Moscow Kremlin, where stands a monument to Stalin, and the whole Russian Federation is littered with statues and place-names celebrating the atheist brutes who murdered tens of millions of baptised Orthodox and other innocents.
 The refusal of many to discover and venerate the Royal Martyrs, to read and love the Lives of the New Martyrs in general, the failure to stop mass abortion and divorce, the existence of mass corruption, cremation and other pagan practices prove that Orthodox Russia does not yet exist.

 This is why there can be no restoration of the Orthodox monarchy and so re-creation of the Orthodox Empire yet.
-The existence of the Phanariot nationalist schism in the Ukraine, the failure to bring to Christ millions of the peoples of the former Russian Empire, Kazakhs, Latvians, Yakuts, Mongols and so on, shows that all that exists is post-Soviet Russia, not Orthodox Russia.
+The existence of nationalist schisms in the Ukraine, the failure to bring to Christ millions of the peoples of the former Russian Empire, Kazakhs, Latvians, Yakuts, Mongols and so on, shows that all that exists is post-Soviet Russia, not Orthodox Russia.
 If Russia were Orthodox, its neighbours would also be Orthodox.
 They are not.
 There is far to go.
 The calls to repentance are to be repeated for long until the long-awaited day of justice and restoration comes.